ZhiGroup/Med-BERT/README.md

     python create_BERTpretrain_EHRfeatures.py --input_file= <output_Prefix.bencs.train> --output_file='output_file' --vocab_file=<output_Prefix.types>--max_predictions_per_seq=1 --max_seq_length=64
     python run_EHRpretraining.py --input_file='output_file' --output_dir=<path_to_outputfolder> --do_train=True --do_eval=True --bert_config_file=config.json --train_batch_size=32 --max_seq_length=512 --max_predictions_per_seq=1 --num_train_steps=4500000   --num_warmup_steps=10000 --learning_rate=5e-5

+You can find an example for the construction of the data_file under [Med-BERT/Pretraining Code/Data Pre-processing Code/Example data/] as well as images showing the construction of preprocessed data and the BERT features

 #### Fine-tuning Tutorial

 To see an example of how to use Med-BERT for a specific disease prediction task, you can follow the [Med-BERT DHF prediction notebook]